KasperSaaby/BowlingChallengeConsole/README.md

 Represents a single roll within a frame.
 Roll represents the number of pins knocked down in a single attempt.
 It doesn't have a life cycle independent of a Frame and doesn't have a unique identity.

+* BonusCalculatorService

+This service will be responsible for the complex logic of calculating the bonus points for strikes and spares across frames.
+It will interact with the Game and Frame objects but won't hold state itself.
+It acts as an orchestrator for scoring.